Skip to main content

 Emergency: when biomagnetism is not appropriate

-A possible concussion with worse headache, vomiting, slurred speech, weak arm or leg, or confusion needs ER care now—not a wellness session.
+A possible concussion with worse headache, vomiting, slurred speech, weak arm or leg, one pupil larger than the other, or sudden confusion needs ER care now—not a wellness session.

 Can magnets treat or cure a brain injury?